phyllis frazier

 ©2003

-Wings 'n Water Festival posters sold by The Wetlands Institute are open editions.
-Because they are used to raise funds for the Institute's conservation and environmental education needs, these posters remain available for purchase beyond the year of their initial creation.
+Wings 'n Water Festival posters sold by The Wetlands Institute were open editions.
+Because they were used to raise funds for the Institute's conservation and environmental education needs, these posters remained available for purchase beyond the year of their initial creation.

-The poster features a pair of piping plovers — an endangered shorebird which nests in the summer months on sandy beaches and dune areas along the Atlantic Coast.
+The poster featured a pair of piping plovers — an endangered shorebird which nests in the summer months on sandy beaches and dune areas along the Atlantic Coast.

 To learn more about the piping plover and the efforts to protect it, please visit the following website: